jbeeko/cfworker-web-api/README.md

 > NOTE: I've only used the Worker KV store with a deployment to Cloudflare itself and not with the Cloudworker local emulator.

-## Deploying from CLI
+## Deploying To Cloudfare from CLI
 Part I [demonstrated](https://github.com/jbeeko/cfworker-hello-world/#deploying-manually) deploying a worker by pasting the JavaScript into an online editor.
 That works but better is deploying as part of a build process.
 Cloudflare offers 3 [options](https://developers.cloudflare.com/workers/deploying-workers/):
 * a Cloudflare HTTP API
 * the serverless framework
 * Terraform.

 The Terraform and serverless framework seem quite heavy for simple scenarios.
-The raw Cloudflare looks like it would be a chunck of work to integrate into the existing work flow.
+The raw Cloudflare looks like it would be a chunk of work to integrate into the existing work flow.

 Fortunately there is the excellent [cloudflare-worker-webpack-plugin](https://www.npmjs.com/package/cloudflare-worker-webpack-plugin) which does the hard work of integrating to the CF API and exposes that as a WebPack plugin.
 All we need to do is add a configuration section to our existing webpack.config.js and then this command: